-Non-income producing investments.
+^{} Non-income producing investments.
 The Master Fund's investments in Investment Funds are considered to be illiquid and may be subject to limitations on redemptions, including the assessment of early redemption fees.
 Investment Funds are restricted securities per Rule 12-12.8 of Regulation S-X.

-- The geographic regions of the Fund's investments are 10.91% United States/Canada, 74.46% Global, 10.34% Europe, and 4.29% Asia.
-This is determined based on the investment mandate of the underlying Portfolio Funds. - Available frequency of redemptions after initial lock-up period. - (a) A portion or all of the Master Fund's interest in the Investment Fund is held in side pockets which have restricted liquidity. - (b) The Investment Fund is held by the GRF Domestic Sub-Fund LLC (the "Sub-Fund"), a wholly-owned subsidiary of the Master Fund.
-Investment Funds held by the Sub-Fund represents 0.34% of the total Investments in Investment Funds. - (c) The Investment Fund is considered a Level 3 investment.
-Level 3 investments are valued using unobservable inputs. - (d) The Investment Fund is held by the Grosvenor Registered Multi-Strategy Subsidiary, LLC Series A (the "Subsidiary"), a wholly-owned subsidiary of the Master Fund.
-Investment Funds held by the Subsidiary represents 3.52% of the total Investments in Investment Funds. - (e) The rate shown is the annualized 7-day yield as of March 31, 2023. - (1) The Investment Fund is liquidating its assets and is in the process of returning capital to its limited partners in a reasonable manner. - (2) All of the Master Fund's remaining interest in the Investment Fund is held in side pockets which are subject to distribution notices. - (3) The Investment Fund is liquidating its assets and is in the process of returning capital to its limited partners in a reasonable manner and has also presented annual financial statements under the liquidation basis of accounting.
+- (a) A portion or all of the Master Fund's interest in the Investment Fund is held in side pockets which have restricted liquidity. - (b) The Investment Fund is held by the GRF Domestic Sub-Fund LLC (the "Sub-Fund"), a wholly-owned subsidiary of the Master Fund.
+Investment Funds held by the Sub-Fund represents 0.22% of the total Investments in Investment Funds. - (c) The Investment Fund is considered a Level 3 investment.
+Level 3 investments are valued using unobservable inputs. - (d) The rate shown is the annualized 7-day yield as of March 31, 2024. - (1) The Investment Fund is liquidating its assets and is in the process of returning capital to its limited partners in a reasonable manner. - (2) All of the Master Fund's remaining interest in the Investment Fund is held in side pockets which are subject to distribution notices. - (3) The Investment Fund is liquidating its assets and is in the process of returning capital to its limited partners in a reasonable manner and has also presented annual financial statements under the liquidation basis of accounting.